metabase/metabase/docs/developers-guide/driver-changelog.md

 # Driver Interface Changelog

 ## Metabase 0.50.0
-- Added a new driver feature `:sync-estimated-row-count` and a new multimethod `metabase.driver/schema+table->estimated-row-count`.
-  Implement this multimethod to sync the estimated table's row count.

 - The Metabase `metabase.mbql.*` namespaces have been moved to `metabase.legacy-mbql.*`.
 You probably didn't need to use these namespaces in your driver, but if you did, please update them.